atul7778/PredictivePulse/README.md

 # 🩺 Predictive Pulse - Blood Pressure Prediction

 Predictive Pulse is a Flask web application designed to predict the blood pressure stage of users based on their symptoms, health history, and lifestyle inputs.
-This tool aims to provide users with insights into their blood pressure status, promoting better health management and awareness.

 ---